 Here is how my day went:

 6am – I woke up to get in the shower while my husband Matt woke up Amber with a sippy cup of milk.
 I wanted her to have time to finish it before we got into the car.
-I got dressed and cut up fruit to bring with us in a Wean Green cube while Matt fed Amber some yogurt.
+I got dressed and cut up fruit to bring with us in a travel container while Matt fed Amber some yogurt.

-6:30 am – Matt put the Orbit Toddler Car Seat in the taxi when it arrived.
+6:30 am – Matt put the car seat in the taxi when it arrived.
 I didn’t ask him to drive us because of the Bay to Breakers race that day which makes it impossible to drive across the city after 7am.
 I grabbed the stroller base from the garage and put it in the trunk and then got in the car with Amber.
-I love traveling with the Orbit, especially now that Amber is in the toddler car seat because it is the only one where you can put the toddler car seat on a stroller base.
-This has proved incredibly helpful when trying to get through the airport with a kid and a car seat as you can see in the picture above.
+Having the car seat on wheels of some kind has proved incredibly helpful when trying to get through the airport with a kid and a car seat.

 I stopped by the bathroom.
 I always try to put a fresh diaper on Amber before we get on the plane so she doesn’t pee through her pants if she doesn’t get up.
 I usually wait for the handicap bathroom so that I can go myself and wheel the whole stroller in.
 You don’t want to have to go on the plane while the baby is awake!

 7:45 am – We boarded the flight.
-I folded up the car seat base and left it by the door near the plane and then was attempting to carry Amber in the toddler car seat onto the plane.
+I folded up the wheels and then was attempting to carry Amber in the toddler car seat onto the plane.
 When I got on, there was a young, male flight attendant standing there and I asked him nicely to help me carry her to her seat.
 I was Row 19 so he saved me!
-It's not that bad to carry a short distance, but with the stop and go of people boarding the plane it would have been tough.
+It’s not that bad to carry a short distance, but with the stop and go of people boarding the plane it would have been tough.
 I strapped the car seat into the window seat.

 8am – She drank some water and we shared an organic boiled egg that I had bought at the airport.
 (This probably only exists in San Francisco.)
 Hard boiled eggs are a great snack to travel with, but of course only if you are already 100% sure that your child is not allergic.

 8:20 am – The plane took off.
 Amber watched out the window.
 Then I took out a coloring book, crayons, and stickers and we played with those for 45 minutes.
-I usually pack crayons in a reusable snack bag like these by Graze Organics so that they don't disappear in my diaper bag.
+I usually pack crayons in a reusable snack bag so that they don’t disappear in my diaper bag.

 9:25 am – I handed her a new board book I had brought that she could flip the pages of herself.
 I thought this would entertain her for a while, but she was just too tired by then from waking up so early.